lensesio/lenses-go/README.md

 client, err := lenses.OpenConnection(*config.GetCurrent())
 ```

-> `Config` contains contains tons of capabilities and helpers, you can quickly check them by navigating to the [config.go](config.go) source file.
+> `Config` contains tons of capabilities and helpers, you can quickly check them by navigating to the [config.go](config.go) source file.

 ### API Calls